udit290/econ-da/index.md

 I'm Udit, an Economics postgraduate from Shiv Nadar University with a BA in Economics from the University of Delhi.
 My interests include **macroeconomics, applied econometrics, and data analysis**.

 I currently work as a Research Analyst at the Centre for Economic Future, Shiv Nadar University where I work on macroeconomic forecasting, monetary policy, financial markets, and commodity markets.
-My work involves quantitative modelling, analysing market and supply-side developments, and translating economic data into research insights.
+My work involves quantitative modelling, analysing market and supply-side developments.

 Outside of economics, I enjoy cricket, badminton, and tennis, and I love to eat rajma chawal.